shopperlabs/docs/configuration.md

 And the `admin.php` is the main file, you can find various options to change the configuration of your Shopper installation.

-## System
+## Admin and Core
-All the basic configurations for using shopper can be found in this file.
-The management of the locale, the models to use and additional resources (scripts and styles) to the administration.
+All the basic configurations for using shopper can be found in this `admin.php` and `core.php` files.
+The admin prefix for route and the domain, the models to use and additional resources (scripts and styles) to the administration, user default role and permissions, etc.

 ### Brand logo
 By default, the Shopper logo will be used as the brand logo in the administration panel.